 - c.
 Homestead Park Aquatics Center Chapel Hill - The Aquatics Center is still in the programming phase, but currently proposes two tanks (25 meter x 25 yard lap pool and 25 meter x 10 yard tank that includes zero depth entry ramp with warmer temperatures for youth, elderly and mobility challenged users) - d.
-Morgan Creek Trail Chapel Hill - Current concepts envision an extension of the existing Fan Branch Trail from Culbreth Road/Highway 15-501 to Smith Level Road at the Carrboro Town Line at Frank Porter Graham School.
+Morgan Creek Trail Chapel Hill Current concepts envision an extension of the existing Fan Branch Trail from Culbreth Road/Highway 15-501 to Smith Level Road at the Carrboro Town Line at Frank Porter Graham School.
 Concept Plan should be ready in late 2006. - e.
 Twin Creeks Park and Educational Campus Orange County The current approved master plan proposes (2) softball/baseball fields, (4) multi-use fields, (4) basketball courts, roller hockey, measured walking trail, ADA trail, open/play meadows, (4) picnic shelters, (2) tot lots, (4) tennis courts, ADA playground, water playground, bocce, croquet and horseshoes and associated recreational facilities for two proposed elementary school sites.
 There is also a small gymnasium proposed. - The Town of Carrboro should continue to acquire land, and design and construct Greenway Trail and Bikeway facilities.
-The two corridors that should continue to be focused upon are Bolin Creek and Morgan Creek, for greenway trail construction, especially with connections into the segments that Chapel Hill is currently planning. - More programming and awareness should be made available for the increasing Latino populations.
+The two corridors that should continue to be focused upon are Bolin Creek and Morgan Creek, for greenway trail construction, especially with connections into the segments that Chapel Hill is currently planning.
+The trail system should connect to regional systems like the Raleigh Greenways, American Tobacco Trail and Chatham County. - More programming and awareness should be made available for the increasing Latino populations.
 This demographic group was noticeably absent from the public involvement sessions and have not voiced opinions as part of this master plan update.
 CRPD should continue to make efforts to communicate to this demographic group to determine their needs and desires both for facilities and programming.
 There is a large contingent of Latino women playing volleyball in need of space to continue providing this activity.
 Likewise, the same can be said for Latino soccer needs in the region.
-A member of this community should be added to the Recreation and Parks Commission. - CRPD should continue to seek recreation opportunities for Middle School age teens (5th 8th grade).
+A member of this community should be added to the Recreation and Parks Commission. - CRPD should continue to seek recreation opportunities for middle school age teens (5th 8th grade).
 Current programs offered do not address some of the current teen interests such as computer games and fantasy board games.
 Programs to include: